Thierry Tea: PhilJets Group

 In 2013, Tea founded PhilJets Group, offering aviation services such as MRO, charter flights, and aircraft management.
 PhilJets acquired Zenith Air and gained AMO certification from the Civil Aviation Authority of the Philippines.
 The company briefly partnered with Grab to launch GrabHeli, an air taxi service in Manila.
+In 2017, the group has added a Bell 407GX helicopter to its fleets, marking its eighth aircraft and the first of its type available for charter in the Philippines.
+After the addition of Bell 407GX, The company ordered three Bell 505 helicopters through its parent company Starline Global Industries, adding to its fleet alongside an existing Bell 407GX as part of its fleet expansion in the Philippines and the Asia Pacific region.

 Overseas Cambodian Investment Corporation

 Since 2023, Tea has served as Vice President of Overseas Cambodian Investment Corporation (OCIC) in Cambodia.
 He works alongside the group’s executive leadership in advancing projects related to real estate, smart cities, public infrastructure, and innovation ecosystems.
 His work includes efforts to expand the reach of OCIC’s flagship developments such as Koh Pich, and overseeing collaboration with regional and international partners.

 Other initiatives

 Tea co-founded WeCube Inc., a digital startup ecosystem, and serves as Ambassador for La French Tech Philippines.
 He also leads Dara Ventures, which holds Cambodia’s franchise rights for brands such as Pandora and Bering.
 In addition, he launched Negocia Capital Investments to support private equity, trading, and advisory services.